Complete set of clinical evaluation procedures and report templates in MS word

 Frequently Asked Questions

-Who is responsible for conducting the clinical evaluation?
+Who is responsible for conducting the clinical investigation?

-The device manufacturer is responsible for conducting the clinical evaluation.
+The device manufacturer is responsible for conducting the investigation.
 This process should involve qualified individuals with expertise in the device usage and regulatory requirements.

 What does the EU MDR 2017/745 require for clinical evaluation?